-Figures 17-19 show the attendance rates for those with and without a disability for 5- and 6-year-olds, 7-15-year-olds and 16-18-year-olds across the years 2016 -2022, respectively.
+Figures 13-15 show the attendance rates for those with and without a disability for 5- and 6-year-olds, 7-15-year-olds and 16-18-year-olds, respectively.
 Across all age groups, those children with a disability were less likely to be attending school, although the gap was largest for 16-18-year-olds.
 Mpumalanga and KwaZulu-Natal appear to have the largest gaps in attendance rates between those with and without a disability.
 All additional results for learners with disabilities are reported in Tables 27 - 29 in the Appendix.

-Figure 16: Percentage of children with disabilities as a total percentage of children attending schools, 2004-2022
+Figure 12: Percentage of children with disabilities as a total percentage of children attending schools, 2004-2021